8 Cloud Contact Center Providers To Know About

 8. Vonage

-UC systems, CPaaS APIs, and cloud contact center solutions are all part of Vonage's offering.
-A natively integrated CRM with the Vonage cloud contact center assists with skill-based routing and intelligent dialing for outgoing calls.
+UC systems and CPaaS APIs are all part of Vonage's offering.
+A natively integrated CRM with the Vonage cloud contact center assists with skill-based routing and intelligent dialing for outgoing phone calls.
 Gamification is also available to boost agent productivity.

 As with other providers, you get true omnichannel support across SMS, voice, video, chat, and email.
 And for intelligent interactions, Vonage offers a dedicated AI solution.
 On top of the standard call recording, there are screen recording options, and you also get customizable dashboards with historical and real-time analytics.